Rajpratik71/eucalyptus-wiki/CORS-Testing.md

 CORS CLI client files for demo (tar)

-# Testing To-Do's
+# Testing Notes
-In priority order, highest first.

-1incompleteTest using a Web browser to access an S3 bucket, using a more in-depth Web site than the "Web browser based demo/test" above.
-Enlist the UI team to help create it?

-13incompleteTest POSTing an HTML form, from a Web browser to an S3 bucket using CORS.
-The bucket ACL must be set to allow AllUsers WRITE ability, since browser access is "anonymous" (no S3 Authorization header with an account).14incompleteTest PUT-ing an object, singly and as a multi-part upload (if the browser supports it).15incompleteTest JavaScript accessing the bucket URL.
-Will the Web browser display the returned XML list of the objects it contains?16incompleteTest JavaScript accessing other S3 resources that return an XML body, like "?acl".
-Is it returned and displayed?17incompleteTest actions that cause a preflight request before the cross-origin request, and those that just do a cross-origin request.
+POSTing an HTML form, from a Web browser to an S3 bucket using CORS.
+The bucket ACL must be set to allow AllUsers WRITE ability, since browser access is "anonymous" (no S3 Authorization header with an account)

+Test actions that cause a preflight request before the cross-origin request, and those that just do a cross-origin request.
 If the client request has only these headers, no preflight will be sent: (if other headers, preflight will be sent)
-*
-    *
     * Accept
     * Accept-Language
     * Content-Language